-"Light duty vehicle" means light duty vehicles and light duty trucks, rated up to 14,000 pounds gross vehicle weight rating.
+"Light duty vehicle" means passenger cars and light duty trucks, rated up to 14,000 pounds gross vehicle weight rating.

 "Malfunction indicator lamp" or "MIL" means the dashboard light on a vehicle that when illuminated indicates an emission control device is not working to the manufacturer's specifications.
 The MIL is also known as the check engine light.